jup-ag/token-list/README.md

-# Jupiter Token List
+# Jupiter Token List API

-This repo is for us to maintain a Verified Mint List (For removing "Unknown" label to new tokens) and also Banned Mint List (Removing scam or duplicate tokens from our token list).
+This repo is for our community to propose and validate tokens into the strict list of Jupiter's Token List API.

-## Verified Mint List
+## Validated Tokens List
-> Adding a new token to the **Verified Mint List** will remove the **"Unknown"** label from the UI and deemed safe to trade.
+> This list contains tokens from the original solana token repo, and well as community validated tokens.

 - Verified Mint List - required field
     - Name